 Instead of complaining about how I think the University should be ran, lets start small and brain storm the first five classes any student should have to take.
 As of now, in your first year of almost any degree you must take psychology, a math, english, a social science and computer science (give or take a class or two this is what first years are forced to take).
 What if those were changed to a different five?
 A better, more relevant five?

 We go to University to get jobs in the real World, shouldn’t the real World have a say in what we learn?
-How about we vote on it, Continue Reading
+How about we vote on it, alumni that are prominent leaders in the real world should have a good idea what you need to learn.
+Continue Reading